 show that the purpose of the proposed campus surveillance activity cannot be achieved by less intrusive means.

 propose a reasonable time limit for the surveillance.
-The President and his/her designee must provide to the university police written notification of approval or disapproval of the request.
+The President and their designee must provide to the university police written notification of approval or disapproval of the request.

 In addition, any covert surveillance undertaken must follow the following principles: